solid/authorization-panel/wac-ucr/uc-survey.md

 * +1 elf-pavlik:
 * +0 KaiGilb: graphMetrix Sound good.
 I would again think this would be app controlled
 * +1 hindia:
+* dmitrizagidulin: This is out of scope for authorization.
+At best, it belongs in a wallet spec or implementation guide.

 ### Limiting access to other authorization conditions
 URL: https://solid.github.io/authorization-panel/wac-ucr/#uc-historyofchanges